tomalaforge/angular-challenges/docs/src/content/docs/guides/resolve-challenge.md

 In this guide, you will learn how to resolve a challenge and submit an answer to the main Github repository.

-## Presentation
+## Introduction

-This repository is powered by [Nx](https://nx.dev/getting-started/intro). **Nx** is a monorepository allowing to store multiple application inside the same workspace.
-That's said, each challenges is a separate application.
-If you open the `apps` directory, you will found multiple directory all related to one challenge.
-Each directory is a complete standalone `Nx` application.
-To run and start with one, open your terminal and run
+This repository is powered by [Nx](https://nx.dev/getting-started/intro). <b>Nx</b> is a monorepository that allows you to store multiple applications inside the same workspace.
+Each challenge is a separate application.
+If you open the `apps` directory, you will found multiple directories, each related to a specific challenge.
+Each directory represents a complete standalone `Nx` application.
+To run and start with one, open your terminal and run:

 ```bash
 npx nx serve <APPLICATION_NAME>
 ```

 :::note
-If you are not sure of your APPLICATION_NAME, open the README.md file.
-The `serve` command is written inside with a link to the documentation challenge.
+If you are unsure of your `APPLICATION_NAME`, open the README.md file.
+The `serve` command is written there, with a link to the challenge documentation.
 :::

 :::note
-If `nx` is installed globally on your device, you can avoid using `npx`.
+If `nx` is installed globally on your device, you can skip using `npx`.

-If you want to install `nx` globally, run
+To install `nx` globally, run

 ```bash
 npm i -g nx